ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

 ``devbuild.sh`` Approach
 -----------------------------

-On Level 1 systems for which a modulefile is provided under the ``modulefiles`` directory, users can build the SRW App binaries with:
+On Level 1 systems for which a modulefile is provided under the ``modulefiles`` directory, users can build the SRW App binaries with the following command:

 .. code-block:: console